verrazzano/docs/content/en/docs/samples/lift-and-shift.md

 pod/tododomain-adminserver condition met
 ```

-Verify that the pods are in the `READY` state:
+Verify that the pods are in the `Running` state:
 ```shell
 $ kubectl get pod -n tododomain
 NAME                     READY   STATUS    RESTARTS   AGE